Falling leaves are a natural part of the growth process or a response to environmental stress, which may include

 - Keep it consistently warm during the day, and don’t allow it to become excessively chilled at night.

 - Water seldom and thoroughly.

-If you follow these guidelines, your succulent should only experience fallen leaves and leaf drop as a part of normal growth.
+If you follow these guidelines, your succulent should only experience fallen leaves and leaf drops as a part of normal growth.